 Water Code section 1435 provides that a right holder who has an urgent need to change the point of diversion, place of use, or purpose of use from that specified in the water right may petition for a conditional temporary change order.
 The State Water Board's regulations set forth the filing and other procedural requirements applicable to TUCPs.
 (Cal.
 Code Regs., tit.
 23, §§ 805, 806.)
-The State Water Board's regulations also clarify that requests for changes to permits or licenses other than changes in point of diversion, place of use, or purpose of use may be filed, subject to the same filing and procedural requirements that apply to changes in point of diversion, place of use, or purpose of use.
+The State Water Board's regulations also clarify that requests for changes to permits or licenses other than changes in point of diversion, place of use, or purpose of use may be filed, subject to the same filing and procedural requirements that apply to changes in point of diversion, place of use, or purpose of use in point of diversion, place of use, or purpose of use.
 (Id., § 791, subd. (e).)